AIHubCentral/docs/assets/Essentials/What's RVC.md

 ###### ‎
 - You can, but it's going to be slower, as they don't have CUDA cores.
 - So it's more convenient using RVC through the <u>[cloud](https://docs.aihub.gg/extra/glossary/#cloud-based)</u>.
-- If you're willing to use a slower version you can go ahead and follow this guide on how to get zluda working with <u>[Applio](https://docs.applio.org/getting-started/installation#amd-gpu-support-windows)</u>.
+- If you're willing to use a slower version you can go ahead and follow this guide on how to get zluda working with <u>[Applio Zluda](https://docs.applio.org/getting-started/installation#amd-gpu-support-windows)</u>.
 ===

 ==- *How long does it take to train?*